1. Privacy statement

 f) Microsoft Teams

-For communication with you we may use the Microsoft Teams service Microsoft Ireland Operations Limited, South County Business Park, Leopardstown, Dublin 18, Ireland.
-This enables the exchange of text messages in chats and the carrying out of audio and video calls.
-You can reach our employees via a corresponding link in the email signature and write to them or call them directly via Teams.
+We may use the Microsoft Teams service offered by Microsoft Ireland Operations Limited, South County Business Park, Leopardstown, Dublin 18, Republic of Ireland for communication.
+This allows text messages to be exchanged in chats and audio and video calls to be made.
+You can contact our staff via a link in the email signature and write to or call them directly in Teams.

-• Information about you: if applicable, display name, first name, last name, telephone number, email address, password (encrypted for authentication), profile picture;
+• Information on your person: possibly including display name, first name, last name, telephone number, email address, password (encrypted for authentication), profile image;

-• When using audio: Recording data from the microphone;
+• When using audio: Recording data of the microphone;

-• When using video: Recording data from the video camera;
+• When using video: Recording data of the video camera:

-• When sharing the screen: Recording data of the desktop;
+• When using screen sharing: Recording data of the desktop:

-• When using the telephone: incoming and outgoing telephone numbers, country name, start and end time, possibly other connection data such as the IP address of the device;
+• When using the telephone: incoming and outgoing telephone numbers, country name, start and end time, possible further connection data, such as the device IP address;

-• Metadata: IP address, phone number if applicable, type of device and software, time of last activity on Teams, number of chat messages, number of calls made, length of time for audio, video and screen sharing.
+• Metadata: IP address, possibly telephone number, type of device and software, time of last activity on Teams, number of chat messages, number of calls made, duration of audio, video and screen sharing.

-Microsoft also stores and uses the metadata to enable aggregate analysis and reporting on Teams usage.
-All data traffic while using Microsoft Teams is encrypted (generally TLS 1.2 with Perfect Forward Secrecy (PFS), MTLS for text messages and SRTP for audiovisual content) and encrypted data storage generally takes place on servers in the European Economic Area (EEA).
+All data traffic during the use of Microsoft Teams is encrypted (generally TLS 1.2 with Perfect Forward Secrecy (PFS), MTLS for text messages and SRTP for audiovisual content) and the encrypted data storage is generally on servers in the European Economic Area (EEA).

-The legal basis for data processing in connection with the fulfilment of a contract or the implementation of pre-contractual measures is Article 6 para.
-1 sentence 1 lit. b GDPR.
-Otherwise, the legal basis is Article 6 para.
-1 sentence 1 lit. f GDPR based on our legitimate interest in providing a secure and functional communication channel.
+The legal basis for data processing in connection with the fulfilment of a contract or the implementation of pre-contractual measures is Art.
+6 Para.
+1 Clause 1 lit. b GDPR.
+Otherwise the legal basis for this is Art.
+6 Para.
+1 Clause 1 lit. f GDPR, based on our legitimate interest in providing a secure and functional communication channel.

-We have concluded an order processing contract with Microsoft.
-In the event that data are exceptionally transmitted to the USA Microsoft Ireland Operations Limited has entered into standard contractual clauses with Microsoft Corporation, One Microsoft Way, Redmond, WA 98052-6399, USA, as well as additional measures.
+We have concluded a data processing agreement with Microsoft.
+Where data is transferred to the USA in exceptional cases, Microsoft Ireland Operations Limited has concluded standard contractual clauses with Microsoft Corporation, One Microsoft Way, Redmond, WA 98052-6399, USA, and taken additional measures.
+You can find more information in the Microsoft privacy policy at privacy.microsoft.com/de-de/privacystatement.

 3. Cookies and similar technologies